Jeans Mass and Length Calculator

 and the corresponding critical wavelength λJ=kJ.
 This wavelength is the Jeans length.
 Regions larger than this scale are, in the idealized model, vulnerable to collapse.

-How to Use This Calculator
+How to Use This Jeans Mass and Length Calculator

-Using the calculator is straightforward, but it helps to understand what each field means before entering values.
+Using this Jeans mass and length calculator is straightforward, but it helps to understand what each field means before entering values.
 The first input is the gas temperature T in kelvin.
 Higher temperatures increase the sound speed, which strengthens pressure support and generally raises both the Jeans length and the Jeans mass.
 The second input is the mass density ρ in kilograms per cubic meter.
 Denser gas has stronger self-gravity, so increasing density tends to reduce the critical length scale while changing the critical mass in a different way through the full formula.
 The third input is the mean molecular weight μ, a dimensionless quantity that describes the average particle mass in units of the hydrogen atom mass.

 If you are working with cold molecular gas, a common approximate value is μ = 2.3, which is why the field starts with that default.
 This is often used for molecular clouds composed mostly of molecular hydrogen with helium mixed in.
 For ionized gas, the value can be much lower.
 Because the sound speed depends on μ, changing this parameter can noticeably alter the result even when temperature and density stay fixed.